kaba2/react-mobx-signals/README.md

 ### Implementation

 Implementing the signals and slots mechanism is simple.
-For example, the source code for the `typed-signals` library takes about 360 lines with comments and some additional bells and whistles.
-Modifying this library or rolling your own are both  realistic options.
+The implementation provided with this project takes about 300 lines with comments.
+It is easy to understand and modify.

 `React`
 -------